MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/install-upgrade-migrate.md

 ## In-place upgrade

-In-place upgrades let you upgrade to a later version of Windows Server while keeping your original settings, server roles, features, and data.
-However, not all earlier OS versions are able to use in-place upgrades, particularly if it has settings or features that later OS versions no longer support.
-In-place upgrades work best with virtual machines (VMs) that don't need specific OEM hardware drivers to upgrade successfully.
+*In-place upgrades* let you upgrade to a later version of Windows Server while keeping your original settings, server roles, features, and data.
+You can upgrade between up to two Server versions at a time.
+For more information, see [Which version of Windows Server should I upgrade to?](upgrade-overview.md#which-version-of-windows-server-should-i-upgrade-to).
+Keep in mind that some roles and features don't support in-place upgrades.
+In-place upgrades work best with virtual machines (VMs) that don't need specific Original Equipment Manufacturer (OEM) hardware drivers to upgrade successfully.

+- For step-by-step instructions for how to perform an in-place upgrade, see [Perform an in-place upgrade](perform-in-place-upgrade.md).

 - For more information about how upgrades work, see the [Windows Server upgrade overview](../get-started/upgrade-overview.md).

-- For step-by-step instructions for how to upgrade, see [Upgrade and migrate roles and features in Windows Server](upgrade-migrate-roles-features.md).
+- For more detailed guides for how to upgrade for different versions of Windows Server, including information about which roles and features support in-place upgrades, see [Upgrade and migrate roles and features in Windows Server](upgrade-migrate-roles-features.md).

 ## Cluster Operating System rolling upgrade